Empathetech-LLC/empathetech_flutter_ui/README.md

 #### How it works

-`EzAppProvider` is a [PlatformProvider](https://pub.dev/documentation/flutter_platform_Widgets/latest/flutter_platform_Widgets/PlatformProvider-class.html) wrapper that uses [ezThemeData](./lib/src/functions/ezThemeData.dart) by default.
+`EzAppProvider` is a [PlatformProvider](https://pub.dev/documentation/flutter_platform_Widgets/latest/flutter_platform_Widgets/PlatformProvider-class.html) wrapper that uses [ezThemeData](./lib/src/functions/themeData.dart) by default.

+`ezThemeData` sets up the dynamic color scheme, a readable text theme, and updates some touch points to be higher contrast by default.

 You are more than welcome to use your own app/app provider with `ezThemeData` for the same effect.

-Or, with quite a bit more effort, you can even build your own fully custom base theme with `EzConfig.instance` data.
+Or, you can even build your own fully custom base theme with `EzConfig` data.

 ### Step 3

 #### Copy the [settings sandbox](#user-customization)!

-The example app is built to be a drop-in solution for your app's settings section.
+The example app is built to be a drop-in solution for your apps' settings sections.

 Copy/paste all the [screen files](./example/lib/screens/) and routes from `main.dart` (below)